datanav/docs/overview.rst

 Let's look at the data
 ======================

-When Sesam starts up it reads the configuration file and schedules the pumps.
+When pipe configuration is imported into Sesam it will schedule their pumps.
 It will then start running the pumps at regular intervals.
-Use the links below to introspect the datasets and the pipes.
+Use the links below to introspect the datasets.
 Replace ``localhost`` with the hostname of Sesam service instance.

 See the contents of the ``customers`` dataset here: